Thanatos1204/GradientDescent-ML/ReadMe.md

 Data Preprocessing: The code starts by loading a dataset containing weather data and preprocessing it, including handling missing values using forward filling.
 Linear Regression: It demonstrates how to perform linear regression using scikit-learn and visualizes the linear relationship between the maximum temperature and tomorrow's maximum temperature.
 Gradient Descent Implementation: The core of the code involves implementing Gradient Descent from scratch.
 It includes functions for forward propagation, computing mean squared error (MSE) loss, computing gradients, and backward propagation to update the model parameters.
-Training Loop: The training loop iteratively updates the model parameters using Gradient Descent and evaluates the model's performance on a validation set.
+Training Loop: The training loop iteratively updates the model parameters using Gradient Descent and evaluates the model's performance on a validation set. js```